-Additionally, surges and shifts in consumer demand as the economy reopens, further exacerbated by COVID-19 outbreaks and protocols, have strained the global freight network and placed significant stress on air, ocean, and ground freight carriers.
-This has resulted in labor shortages, container and chassis shortages, reduced carrier capacity, carrier delays and longer lead times, shipment receiving and unloading backlogs at many U.S. ports, and escalating freight costs.
-During late 2021, these supply chain disruptions escalated, and, as a result, we faced increased supply chain constraints, notably with the transportation of Tablo cartridges from our contract manufacturing partner in Southeast Asia.
-As a result, we have faced, and may continue to face, increased transportation and related costs, and potentially delays, associated with delivering adequate supply of Tablo treatments to our customers.
-We believe that transitioning production of a majority of Tablo cartridges during 2022 to a contract manufacturer in Mexico helped us achieve cost reductions through lower freight costs, and that our recent efforts to initiate production of cartridges in-house at our manufacturing facility in Mexico which we operate in collaboration with TACNA will help further our long-term gross margin expansion and supply continuity strategies and improve the flexibility of our operations.
+We have worked closely with our manufacturing partners and suppliers to enable us to source key components and maintain appropriate inventory levels to meet customer demand, and have not experienced material disruptions in our supply chain to date.
+However, macroeconomic factors such as rising inflation, increasing labor costs, and surges and shifts in consumer demand, continue to disrupt the operations of certain of our third-party suppliers, resulting, in some cases, in increased lead times and higher component costs.
+In addition, we faced increased supply chain constraints during late 2021, notably with the transportation of Tablo cartridges from our contract manufacturing partner in Southeast Asia.
+As a result, we faced increased transportation and related costs associated with delivering adequate supply of Tablo treatments to our customers.
+During the first half of 2023, we have seen moderation in these costs.
+Moreover, we believe that transitioning production of a majority of Tablo cartridges during 2022 to a Mexico-based manufacturer helped us achieve cost reductions through lower freight costs, and that our efforts to initiate production of cartridges in-house at our manufacturing facility in Mexico at the end of 2022 will help further our long-term gross margin expansion and supply continuity strategies and improve the flexibility of our operations.
 However, there is no assurance that we will not continue to face supply chain constraints.
-Continued escalation of these supply chain disruptions could negatively impact our ability to meet customer demand on a timely basis, result in customer dissatisfaction and adversely impact our operating margins and results of operations.
+Continued escalation of supply chain disruptions could negatively impact our ability to meet customer demand on a timely basis, result in customer dissatisfaction and adversely impact our operating margins and results of operations.
 Further, a sustained rise in material and freight costs could also unfavorably impact our operating margins and results of operations.